samuelburbulla/dune-mmesh/README.md

 __On your system__

-In order to install and use Dune-MMesh and your system you have to install all requirements.
+In order to install and use Dune-MMesh on your system you have to install the requirements.

 On Linux the requirements could be installed as follows:
 ````